Program Overview

 Our Mission

-The loan program is for qualified individuals and families who have a connection (school, family or work) to Little Compton and need access to resources to make homeownership in Little Compton a reality.
-The Commons Foundation relies on the guidance of the Little Compton Attainable Housing Ordinance to select applicants whose income and other characteristics qualify them for the loan program.
+The loan program is for qualified individuals and families who have a connection (family, school, or work) to Little Compton and need access to financial resources to make homeownership in Little Compton a reality.

 What Projects Qualify?

-Projects that help support the TCF mission to support access to attainable housing.
+Projects that help support the TCF mission to support access to affordable and attainable housing.
 This is a wide-range of possibilities that could include:

-• Buying a home in Little Compton, with The Commons Foundation sharing some of the down payment
+- Buying a home in Little Compton, with TCF providing some of the down payment

 If you are not sure if you or your housing project qualifies, please contact us.